Sigilkore

-Sigilkore is a microgenre of trap music that incorporates elements of electronic music and cloud rap, originating in the late 2010s in the United States on SoundCloud.
-It is characterized by layered DJ mixing and digital effects such as bitcrushing and pitch shifting, often layered in-post over recorded vocals.
+Sigilkore is an Internet microgenre of hip-hop that emerged in the late 2010s, originally pioneered by American rapper and producer Luci4.
+The style is characterized by layered DJ mixing and digital effects such as bitcrushing and pitch shifting with lyrics relating to magic, deities, demons and occult rituals.

-Identifying factors of pop music usually includes digital stereo effects, often layered in-post over recorded vocals, alongside bass-boosted 808s, wide and reverb-soaked synths, and bitcrush effects.
+Drawing from cloud rap, hexD and chopped and screwed, it was developed in 2019 as a mixing style coined by American rappers Luci4 and Islurwhenitalk, who founded the music collective Jewelxxet.
+Luci4 drew influence from and was a member of SpaceGhostPurrp's collective BMB Deathrow.
+The style later led to the krushclub genre.

-Etymology
+Etymology and characteristics

-The term "sigil" derives from the Latin sigillum (pl. sigilla), meaning "seal".
-In medieval magic, the term sigil was commonly used to refer to occult signs which represented various angels and demons which the practitioner might summon.

-Characteristics

-Sigilkore is characterized by difficult mixing and digital stereo effects, often layered in-post over recorded vocals, alongside bass-boosted 808s, wide and reverb-soaked synths, and bitcrush effects.

-In sigilkore music, lyrical themes mostly revolve around dark themes, including blood and vampires.
+The term "sigilkore" is derived from sigil, which is described as being associated with magic, deities and occult rituals.
+In sigilkore, lyrical themes mostly revolve around dark themes, including blood and vampires.
 The genre takes a blend of trap drums with a more ambient approach, faster tempos, and experimental mixing and mastering techniques.
 It was described as an experimental genre with no boundaries.

-The visual aesthetics of sigilkore draw influence from occultism, religious iconography such as that of angels and demons, anime and early internet-related artwork, particularly those associated with the 2006 online GIF-editor Blingee.
+The visual aesthetics of sigilkore draw influence from magic, deities, demons, and occult rituals.
+Luci4, a pioneer of the style, featured cover art lifted from the defunct GIF editing website Blingee.
+Writing for British newspaper The Guardian, music critic Alexis Petridis described sigilkore as a "micro-trend".

 History

-Late 2010s–2020s
+2019–2023: Origins

-Sigilkore originated on the music sharing app SoundCloud during the late 2010s.
-South Florida rapper SpaceGhostPurrp, along with producers within his collective BMB Deathrow, laid the groundwork for what would later become Sigilkore, which was pioneered by producers, Odetari, Luci4, and 9lives.

-A producer from BMB Deathrow, by the name of 4jay (later renamed to Luci4), would expand upon this style by frequently including references to Occultism, within his cover art and lyrics.
-He is also credited with coining the term around 2019, as well as the collective Jewelxxet with islurwhenitalk and sellasouls.
+Sigilkore originated as a mixing style pioneered by rappers Luci4 and Islurwhenitalk who formed the collective Jewelxxet.
+South Florida rapper SpaceGhostPurrp, along with producers within his collective BMB Deathrow, laid the groundwork for what would later become sigilkore.
+A producer from BMB Deathrow by the name of 4jay (later renamed to Luci4) would expand upon this style by frequently including references to occultism within his cover art and lyrics.
+He is also credited with coining the term around 2019.

 The genre exploded in popularity in summer 2021, when Luci4's songs "Bodypartz", "All Eyez on Me", and "Kurxxed Emeraldz" blew up on TikTok.'
-The genre was also popularized by American singer Siouxxie's "Masquerade," which would go viral in mid-2021, and rapper Odetari.
+The genre was also popularized by American singer Siouxxie's "Masquerade," which would go viral in mid-2021, and by artists Lumi Athena, Odetari, and 9lives in 2023.